Oracy Intent, Implementation and Impact

 Park – grass, habitats, insects, wildlife, environment, flowers, pollination, spacious

-In order to support speaking and listening skills, we use talk rules to support the children with their understanding of what good listening looks like, how to talk to a partner or in a small group and how to share thoughts within a larger group.
+In order to support speaking and listening skills, we use talk rules to develop the children’s understanding of what good listening looks like, how to talk to a partner or in a small group and how to share thoughts within a larger group.
 We focus on developing 9 talk moves which are in line with Voice 21 and are as follows:

 Groupings